favoursyre/Kage-Bunshin/readme.md

 ## Overview

-This script attempts to spread itself over a LAN by launching an SSH Brute force attack
+This script is a network worm that attempts to spread itself over a LAN by launching an SSH Brute force attack

 ## Features

 - Scans a LAN for active devices
-- Attempts SSH brute force attack on each devices
+- Attempts SSH brute force attack on each devices in the LAN

 ## Languages